 A certified athletic trainer is a highly educated and skilled professional specializing in athletic health care.
 In cooperation with physicians and other allied health personnel, the athletic trainer functions as an integral member of the athletic health care team in various settings.

-The Athletic Training Education Program (ATEP) is accredited by the Commission on Accreditation of Athletic Training Education.
+The Athletic Training Program (ATP) is accredited by the Commission on Accreditation of Athletic Training Education.

 Facts at a Glance

-- The UCM ATEP has graduated 35 students since receiving our initial accreditation in 2007.
+- The UCM ATP has graduated 42 students since receiving our initial accreditation in 2007.